wamp-proto/wamp-proto/rfc/text/basic/bp_binary_conversion_of_json.md

 2. prepend the string with a `\0` character
 3. serialize the string to a JSON string

+where Base64 encoding follows Section 4 of [@!RFC4648].

 *Example*

 Consider the byte array (hex representation):